hanami/hanami/README.md

 ## Donations

-You can give back to Open Source, by supporting Hanami development via a [donation](https://salt.bountysource.com/teams/hanami). :green_heart:
+You can give back to Open Source, by supporting Hanami development via a [GitHub Sponsors](https://github.com/sponsors/hanami).

 ### Supporters